RodrigoMvs123/VectorShift-FrontEnd-Technical-Assessment-Submission/README.md

 npm install

 # Start the development server
-npm start
+npm run dev
 ```
-The application will open at `http://localhost:3000`.
+The application will open at `http://localhost:3000` (or the port specified by your terminal).

 ---